Bill-Haku/Irminsul-Terminal/readme.md

 You have 3 ways to use this bot.

-### Join My Server or My Friend たお's Server or any Other Server
+### Join My Discord Server or My Friend たお's　Discord Server or any Other Discord Server with This Bot

 Click [here](https://discord.gg/XyFAGduTcM) to join my server (JA/EN/ZH available).

 Click [here](https://discord.gg/hutaotaotao) to join たお's server(JA mostly).

-### Invite the bot running on my own server to your own server
+### Invite the bot running on my own server to your own　Discord server

 > **Attention: I DO NOT ensure any stability or security on my server.**